ismaildev49/JobTracker/readme.md

 ---

-This Markdown document provides a structured overview of the deployment strategy, routes, implementation details, technologies, and development roles for the Node.js project.
+This Markdown document provides a structured overview of the Node.js project, including deployment strategy, routes, technologies, folder structure, and development roles.